Guide

 # Read the raw MIME source

-nylas email read msg_abc123 --mimeAdd --json to any list command for structured output you can pipe into jq or feed to an agent:
+nylas email read msg_abc123 --mimeAdding --json to any list command outputs RFC 8259-compliant JSON, which you can pipe into jq for filtering or feed directly to an AI agent.
+Each message object includes 12 fields: id, grant_id, thread_id, subject, from, to, snippet, date, unread, starred, folders, and object.

 nylas email list --limit 1 --json[